civican/legisinfo/44-1/bills/C-18/bill_text.md

     is inconsistent with the purposes of enhancing fairness in the Canadian digital news marketplace and contributing to its sustainability.

-  **(2)** Before dismissing an offer in accordance with subsection (1), the arbitration panel must consult the Commission.

-  **(3)** If the arbitration panel dismisses an offer in accordance with subsection (1), it must
+  **(2)** If the arbitration panel dismisses, in accordance with subsection (1), the final offer made by one of the parties, it must accept the final offer made by the other party.

-    provide written reasons to the party that made the offer and give them an opportunity to make a new offer; and
+  **(3)** If the arbitration panel dismisses, in accordance with subsection (1), **the final offer made by each of the parties**, it must provide written reasons to the **parties** and give them an opportunity to make a new offer.

-    if a new offer is made under paragraph (a), provide the other party with an opportunity to withdraw its offer and make a new one.

 ### Section 40